Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

-Third, adapting the approach of Ref.~\cite{Topp2021} the LMC matrix elements $l_{mn,\mu\nu}^{(2)}(\bvec{k})$ can be expressed in terms of derivatives acting on eigenstates, relating the LMC matrix elements to components of the QGT~\cite{PRB_Long}.
-As a result, the RCD given in Eq.~\eqref{eq:RCD_in_LMC} can be explicitly rewritten in terms of the Berry curvature, the quantum metric, and additional higher-order derivative terms as
+Third, following Ref.~\cite{Topp2021}, the LMC matrix elements $l_{mn,\mu\nu}^{(2)}(\bvec{k})$ can be expressed in terms of derivatives acting on eigenstates, thereby relating them to the components of the QGT and QGC, see App.~\ref{App:ExpansionRCD}.
+As a consequence, the RCD in Eq.~\eqref{eq:RCD_in_LMC} can be rewritten in terms of the Berry curvature, the imaginary part of the QGC, and additional higher-order derivative terms as